• Sun. Jul 12th, 2026

 KEY INFORMATION

 Most Dangerous Snake: The Blunt-nosed Viper is the only snake on the island that poses a serious risk to humans.
-The Montpellier and European Cat snakes have a mild, non-lethal venom.
+The Montpellier, Cyprus False Smooth Snake, and Cyprus Cat Snake also have a mild, non-lethal venom.

 Most Common Snake: The Black Whip Snake is the most common snake species found in Cyprus.